Statistics and Data Science Seminars

 354 Parker Hall

-Speaker: Dr. Yang Chen (University of Michigan)
+Speaker: Dr. Shujie Ma (University of California at Riverside)

 DMS Statistics and Data Science Seminar